pyralog/pyralog/CONTRIBUTING.md

-# Contributing to DLog
+# Contributing to Pyralog

-Thank you for your interest in contributing to DLog!
+Thank you for your interest in contributing to Pyralog!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents